-Think you can keep the bag guys away?
+Think you can keep the bad guys away?

 The digital world is the new frontier, so it is no surprise that enterprising criminals have made their way in.
 Cybercrime targets all businesses and employees, and the loss created due to it continues to skyrocket.